 2015 March - Police arrest opposition politician Nurul Izzah Anwar, the eldest daughter of jailed opposition leader Anwar Ibrahim, for alleged sedition over a speech she made in parliament.

 2015 April - Anwar Ibrahim is denied royal pardon to overturn sodomy conviction and loses his seat as an MP.

 Lower house of parliament passes controversial anti-terrorism bill that allows suspects to be held indefinitely without trial, and toughens penalties for sedition.

 2015 May - Malaysia and Indonesia agree to rescue and provide temporary shelter to Rohingya migrants fleeng Myanmar by boat, after weeks of mounting humanitarian crisis.

-2016 January - Anti-Corruption Commission announces appeal after attorney-general clears Prime Minister Najib Razak of wrongdoing in financial scandal over Saudi funds.
+2016 January - Anti-Corruption Commission announces appeal after attorney-general clears Prime Minister Najib Razak of wrongdoing in relation to the 1MDB financial scandal.

 2016 July - US Department of Justice says it is seizing more than $1bn (£761m) in assets associated with funds misappropriated from the 1MDB fund.